Amoebas and coamoebas of linear spaces: (Co)amoebas of complex algebraic varieties

 \section{(Co)amoebas of complex algebraic varieties}

-We describe the amoeba (resp. coamoeba) of a complex variety $V$ with defining ideal $\mathcal{I}(V)$ as the intersection of the amoebas (resp. coamoebas) of the complex hypersurfaces with defining polynomials in $\mathcal{I}(V)$.
-More precisely, we have the following theorem (see \cite{N1-10}):
+In this section, we describe the amoeba (respectively coamoeba) of a complex variety $V$ with defining ideal $\mathcal{I}(V)$ as the intersection of the amoebas (respectively coamoebas) of the complex hypersurfaces with defining polynomials in $\mathcal{I}(V)$.

+The first part of Theorem \ref{Main A} concerning amoebas was shown by Purbhoo in 2008 (see Corollary 5.2 in \cite{P-08}).
+We present a very simple proof of this fact, and extend it to coamoebas.